11th Annual Sickle Cell Disease and Thalassaemia Conference (ASCAT) 2017

 The abstract submission process is your opportunity to help shape the content, to share your work with your peers and raise your professional profile.

 Can I make a submission?
-We encourage abstract submission as early as possible.
-The deadline is Friday 11 August 2017.
+The abstract submission process is now closed

 Do I have to pay?
 There is no fee for making a submission.
 If your submission is accepted for presentation then you will be required to attend the Conference and pay the standard registration fee for the day of your presentation.